holyhigh2/cruda/README.md

 CRUD.defaults.table.rowKey = 'id'
 ```
 ### 8. RESTAPI
-You can modify the URL to adapt to the backend service
+You can modify the URL/Method to adapt to the backend service
 ```js
 CRUD.RESTAPI = {
   QUERY: { url: "", method: "GET" },